NVIDIA-ISAAC-ROS/isaac_ros_image_segmentation/README.md

 | ------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------- |
 | `tensor_sub` | [isaac_ros_tensor_list_interfaces/TensorList](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_common/blob/main/isaac_ros_tensor_list_interfaces/msg/TensorList.msg) | The tensor that contains raw probabilities for every class in each pixel. |

-> **Limitation:** All input images are required to have height and width that are both an even number of pixels.
+> **Limitation**: All input images are required to have height and width that are both an even number of pixels.

 #### ROS Topics Published